 FOURTH SUNDAYS Hartville Museum & Community Center:Free music jam for musicians and listeners.
 Everyone is welcome.
 Bring snacks and have fun!
 4–6p, info 307-836-2288.

-MAY-SEP Tours of Historic Jay Em on the Rawhide: Offered by appointment, donations accepted, info 307-735-4364.
+MAY-SEP Historic Jay Em on the Rawhide: Tours available by appointment only.
+Call 307-735-4364 or 307-322-2839.